Here are the results of the

 This year kicked off with an all new event!
-The American Field Target competition proved to be a favorite event among many.
+The Extreme Field Target competition proved to be a favorite event among many.
 The course consisted of 5 lanes, 4 targets per lane, and 2 shots per target.
 These targets were spread randomly between 23 and 97 yards and the course was demanding with a couple offhand and prone positions.
 The targets had kill zones that were vital shaped rather than all circles, and the targets were supersized and sturdy for high power airguns.
 The course ran smoothly, and shooters left feeling challenged but excited in the fun of the match.

 Later in the day on Thursday was the Extreme Big Bore paper target match.
 Shooters gathered around and blasted 5 holes in each of the 6 bulls at 200 yards!
 This was by far the loudest competition we ran!

 Friday morning started early with Speed Silhouette Trials.
 Shooters setup to compete in our famous and imitated event!
 4 metal targets were placed at each distance (25, 35, 45 and 55 yards) and shooters all have a shotgun start.
 As time raced on the targets were flying and shooters were scrambling to load single shot or load magazines, or whatever was needed to knock down the animal silhouettes!
 And by noon, the damage was done and the scores were recorded to tabulate who the finalists for Sunday’s finals would be.
 After lunch targets appeared at 75 Yards and the first card for Extreme Benchrest was shot.
 4 Relays later everyone got a break for the evening.